Death in Lembongan

 … at least until there are enough waiting corpses and available funds for the next public funeral.

-If you were interested in Death in Lembongan, you may also like:
+If you were interested in Death in Lembongan, check out our Bali & Lembongan 2-island itinerary.
+You may also like: